faameem/path-to-ai/test-driven-development/scala-test-driven-development/README.md

 * Chapter 9, Miscellaneous and Emerging Trends in Scala TDD, explores some new techniques, features, and processes that may soon become incorporated into the mainstream application development process.

 ### What is TDD ###
 **Red-Green-Refactor-Repeat**
+* Iteratively writing failing tests, writing enough code to pass the test, refactor, repeat.
+* Baby steps.

+### Why TDD ###
+* Code quality.
+* Evolving architecture.
+* Documenting the code.
+* Avoiding over engineering.
+* Paradigm shift - Instead of "How can I solve it?", ask "How can I test it?".
+This renders requirements into tests.
+* Maintainable code.
+* Refactoring freely.